 Tuesday 27 October 2020 Filed in: General

 Happy Halloween!
-With all our parties cancelled this year we've decided to bring you our own little horror story, but with a happy ending.
+Enjoy our little shipping container horror story with a happy ending.
 Don't let buying a shipping container turn into a nightmare - avoid getting tricked and turn your shipping container into a treat with a few simple additions that will stop your shipping container looking like a horror show.

 What's the worst nightmare you can think of with your shipping container?
 We think it's probably getting broken into.
 All our shipping containers under 40ft come with a steel lockbox fitted, that protects the padlock and makes your container almost impenetrable.
 Insurance rated padlocks to be used with the lockbox can be purchased with your container at a discounted rate.

 Shipping containers are prone to condensation inside, which can make the walls and ceiling look unsightly AND spoil your stored goods if they are of a delicate nature – i.e. furniture, paper goods, cardboard boxes.
 The solution to this is to have your container ply lined.
 Not only does it eliminate condensation completely, but the appearance of your container will be transformed to look clean, smart and professional!

 What could be more spooky than a dark, empty shipping container?
 Get some lights inside with one of our electrical packages and you can avoid the fear of the unknown and fumbling around in the darkness altogether.

 Worried about your shipping container creating an eyesore?
 Then take a look at wood cladding for shipping containers.
 If blending in to the surroundings is an issue for your container, then wood cladding wins the prize for best dressed container.
 With three types of wood as standard to choose from, plus a bespoke matching service, any nightmares surrounding the appearance of a metal box on your property can be overcome.